 Reference photodiodes measure the amount of light reflected off the screen.
-They are positioned behind the secondary, facing the screen.
+They are positioned on the top ring, facing the screen.
 They have a baffle that limits their field of view to the screen only so they don't receive any light reflected from the dome.
 We use 10mm Ø silicon photodiodes that are sensitive from 300nm to 1150nm to measure the light.
-6mm Ø Germanium photodiodes were used for the infared (900nm to 1650nm).
-We measured signals on the order of 1 nW on the photodiode.
-These signals were amplified by a low noise trans-impedance amplifier with a selectable gain of 10 or 10.
+We expect to measure signals on the order of 1 nW on the photodiode.
+These signals will be amplified by a low noise trans-impedance amplifier with a selectable gain from 10 up to 10.
 The amplifier has a cut-off frequency around 20 Hz to reduce noise levels.
-The amplified signal was read by an analog to digital converter acquiring signal at 10kHz.
-The signal was averaged down to 5 Hz for analysis.
-The photodiodes were calibrated in our labs using reference photodiodes from Gentec-EO that are NIST traceable.
+The amplified signal is read by an analog to digital converter acquiring signal at 10kHz.
+The signal will be averaged over the duration of an exposure by the camera for the analysis.
+The photodiodes were calibrated in our labs using a reference photodiode calibrated directly at NIST.